ryzo95/Milestone-Project-1/README.md

 Balsamiq:
 Balsamiq was used to create the wireframes during the design process.
 Testing
-The W3C Markup Validator and W3C CSS Validator Services were used to validate HTML and CSS yet did not have sufficient time to correct all errors, errors will be listed beneath:
+The W3C Markup Validator and W3C CSS Validator Services were used to validate HTML and CSS, yet did not have sufficient time to correct all errors, errors will be listed beneath:

-W3C Markup Validator - Results
+W3C Markup Validator - Results [Markup Validator] (https://validator.w3.org/nu/#textarea)
-W3C CSS Validator - Results
+W3C CSS Validator - Results [CSS Validator] (https://jigsaw.w3.org/css-validator/validator#errors)

 Testing User Stories from User Experience (UX) Section First Time Visitor Goals